 Eclectic and artsy, Canada’s second-largest wine region has yarn bombing (Vernon), Aboriginal culture (Kamloops Art Gallery in Kamloops), and agri-tourism (Tranquille Farms, in Kamloops).
 In the wine hub of Oliver, which is within the Great Basin Desert, are just over 100 vineyards.

-Where to Stay and Dine: Spirit Ridge Vineyard Resort & Spa—the valley's Southern-most town (and 20 minutes from Oliver)—boasts Solterra Desert Spa and Mica Restaurant (overlooking vineyards).
-Open since 2011, Terrafina at Hester Creek Winery in Oliver serves dishes with local foods (like Dungeness crab and corn pizza) paired with the winery's vintages.
+Where to Stay and Dine: Spirit">—the valley’s Southern-most town (and 20 minutes from Oliver)—boasts Solterra Desert Spa and Mica Restaurant (overlooking vineyards).
+Open since 2011, Terrafina"> in Oliver serves dishes with local foods (like Dungeness crab and corn pizza) paired with the winery’s vintages.

 Southeast: Monticello, Virginia